The protagonist or other major characters are librarians, but the librarian’s occupation does not directly affect the plot.

 Details: Dir.
 Julian Schnabel.
 Perf.
 Javier Bardem, Olivier Martinez, Johnny Depp.
 Fine Line Features, 2000.
 Based on Reinaldo Arenas’s memoir.

-Synopsis: The life of Cuban writer and poet Reinaldo Arenas (Bardem), who struggles against the Cuban revolution and government censorship of his writings.
-As a young man, he enters a young writers contest sponsored by the National Library and wins a job at the Library.
+Synopsis: The life of Cuban writer and poet Reinaldo Arenas (Javier Bardem), who struggles against the Cuban revolution and government censorship of his writings.
+As a young man, he enters a young writers contest sponsored by the National Library — the prize is a job at the Library!

 Role Call: Javier Bardem as Reinaldo Arenas—Atypical Portrayal